ZAZPRO/toy-lisp-rs/Readme.md

 # Rust Toy Lisp interpreter
-Based on this [book](https://vishpat.github.io/lisp-rs/overview.html) but with distinct differences.
+Based on v0.0.1 of this [book](https://vishpat.github.io/lisp-rs/overview.html) but with distinct differences.

 ## Lisp Features
 - Integers